 The first step: With your email marketing automated, add a review request email to the mix to be sent to customers a few days after they make a purchase.
 Alternatively, simply add a line in your email signature asking people to leave a Google or Facebook review.

-If you have worked with Worldwide recently, you will have noticed that we have automated our review journey for our customers.
+If you have worked with Worldwide recently, you may have noticed that we have automated our review journey for our customers.
 Give us a call today if you liked our customer journey and we’ll introduce you to our strategic partner, The Station Marketing.
 The team can walk you through our Digital Review Accelerator to help you nurture business reviews and improve your search engine positioning.

 If you want to get ahead in 2022, contact Worldwide… more than just Print today!